qeesung/gitaly/doc/backpressure.md

 In this way, an in-memory queue of requests can build up in Gitaly that are waiting their turn.
-Since this is a potential vector for a memory leak, there are two other values in the `[[concurrency]]` config to prevent an unbounded in memory queue of requests.
+Since this is a potential vector for a memory leak, there are two other values in the `[[concurrency]]` config to prevent an unbounded in-memory queue of requests.

 ```toml
 [[concurrency]]